What Is a Staging Site? How Do You Set One Up?

 - Production website.
 This is the live version of your website that users will see.
 If you’ve been careful throughout the development process, this iteration of your site should be bug-free and provide a flawless user experience.

-It’s worth noting that staging sites aren’t meant to be accessed by the public or by search engines like Google.
+It’s worth noting that staging environments aren’t meant to be accessed by the public or by search engines like Google.
 If you use your staging site correctly, your live site’s visitors should never have to deal with any issues, such as your site breaking due to changes in its code.

-The Benefits of a Staging Site
+The Benefits of Using a Staging Site